shankakoththagoda95/Auth-Starter/README.md

 ## Security notes

 This project provides a strong starting point, but deployment remains a security responsibility.
 Before putting it on the public internet, use HTTPS, a real transactional email provider, secure environment-variable storage, backups, monitoring, and a shared Redis-backed rate limiter when running more than one API server.

+## License

+Project developed by Shanka Koththagoda.
+This project is currently intended for educational and development purposes.